Advances and challenges in single-molecule electron transport: Key experimental results and their semi-quantitative understanding

 \subsection{Anchor groups}

 The physical properties of a molecular junction depend significantly on the atomic details of how the molecule binds to the electrodes.
 For this reason the optimal choice of the anchor group has been an important research topic in the field from the beginning.
 The role of the molecule-electrode interface has been recently covered in an excellent review by \textcite{Su2016}, highlighting the relevant chemical principles.
-Further discussion, and a list of anchors that have been tested, is given in the review by \textcite{Jia2013}.
+Further discussions, and a list of anchors that have been tested, { are given by \textcite{Jia2013} and \textcite{Hybertsen2016}. }

 One may identify three important roles that anchor groups have in determining the properties of single-molecule junctions.
 Obviously, the end groups need to provide mechanical anchoring of the molecule to the metal leads, in the sense of bonds that resist breaking by thermal or mechanical agitation.
 Second, they should provide electrical contact between the metal leads and the core of the molecule.
 In many cases, the goal has been to achieve nearly unimpeded transmission of electrons from the metal to the core of the molecule such that the properties of the later dominate the junction properties.
 Finally, the anchor groups influence the alignment of the frontier orbitals of the core of the molecule with the Fermi level in the leads.